equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 There were about 15 people watching the meeting.
 It seemed to me they were all strongly for extending the submission time and wanted more information about the project.
-I had no idea about the plan before last night.
+I had no idea about the project before last night.

 I’m not familiar with them,
 but I thought Councillors [John Wakefield](http://www.waverley.nsw.gov.au/council/councillors/bondi_ward#john )